kmoll/drupalvm-intro/drupal-vm-notes.md

 __* The instructions here are based on using a Mac Host operating system.__

+__* The instructions are also based on 2.x version of DrupalVM.
+3.x has been recently release and some things have changed.
+Please see updated on line documentation of something in this document conflict what 3.x version.
+Most steps still apply__

 I've also create some screencasts that walk through the steps below:

 Part 1: https://www.youtube.com/watch?v=6_d_sbkf-28